 Inflammatory breast cancer is a rare and aggressive form of invasive breast cancer that affects the blood vessels in the skin of the breast.
 It usually starts with the breast becoming red and inflamed, rather than with a lump.

 As it is so rare, there is only limited information available.
-We recommend you download or order a copy of the information about inflammatory breast cancer booklet produced by Cancer Australia.
+We recommend you download or order a copy of the Inflammatory breast cancer fact sheet produced by Cancer Australia.
 This five page booklet outlines the signs and symptoms of inflammatory breast cancer, how it is diagnosed and the treatment options available.

 Locally advanced breast cancer is an invasive breast cancer that is large or has spread beyond the breast to other nearby areas.
 Locally advanced breast cancer usually has a combination of some or all of the following features: